 Among players who have had as many offensive rebound chances as Murray (6-foot-5) this season, the only guards who have a better adjusted offensive rebound percentage are Ben Simmons (6-foot-10) and Andre Roberson (6-foot-7).
 The only qualified guard with more defensive rebounds per minute so far this season is Westbrook.

 Murray has a 7-foot wingspan and the mentality of a player who knows he wants to help the team create opportunities.
-They are a better team off the glass when he is on the court and he will work his way into the rotation as such.
+They are a better team off the glass when he is on the court and he will assuredly work his way into more playing time.
 He just needs a continued chance on the court to prove himself.